kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 But how does embedding help in finding the relevant chunks?
 Here's how:

-1. We first embed all the chunks as well as the the user's query into numerical vectors using an embedding model of our choice
+1. We first embed all the chunks as well as the user's query into numerical vectors using an embedding model of our choice
 2. Next, we compute cosine similarity between the user query vector with each of the chunks
 3. Lastly, we can select one or more of the most similar chunks (highest cosine similarity) and pass them as the context